 You should always set your GPS unit's datum to match the datum of the map you are using.

 On a USGS topographic map the datum information is in the fine print at the bottom left of the map.
-The datum will always be NAD 27.
-There may be information on how many meters to shift a position to convert it to NAD 83.
+Older USGS maps datum will almost always be NAD 27.
+Newer maps may be NAD 83.
+During the time period after 1983, but before shifting to NAD 83, there likely will be information on how many meters to shift a position to convert it from NAD 27 to NAD 83.
 Think of this as the error that will be introduced if you leave your GPS unit set to WGS 84.
 A dashed cross in the SW and NE corners of the map gives a visual indication of the difference between the two datums.

 Setting the datum used by your GPS